WELCOME MY FRIENDS. THIS IS ALL IN ONE WITH SHARAF THIS THIS IS REAL ALL IN ONE.

 TYPES OF TRANSISTOR: Transistor is two types 1 pnp positive negative positive,2 npn negative positive negative !

-Back To The Question HOW TO WORKS Transistor:Bipolar Junction Transistors
+To The Question HOW TO WORKS Transistor:Bipolar

-NPN Transistor Most Common Configuration Base, Collector, and Emitter
+Transistor Most Common Configuration Base,

 Base is a very thin region with less dopants